Overall ranking: Came 18th out of 126 in the Complete University Guide for 2016.

 Address: Edgbaston, three miles from the centre of Brum.

-Ambience: An oasis of green space and red brick amid the bustle of England's second biggest city.
+Ambience: An oasis of green space and red brick amid the bustle of Birmingham.
 Set in 250 acres of parkland, the main campus is largely self-contained.
 Another 80-acre site is set in Selly Oak, around a mile from the main campus.
 The city has distractions for all tastes, with the Bullring and Mailbox shopping centres, clusters of curry houses and, culture-wise, the Birmingham Rep Theatre, Town Hall and Symphony Hall, National Indoor Arena, International Convention Centre and National Exhibition Centre.

 Who's the boss?
 Professor David Eastwood is vice-chancellor, formerly chief executive of the Higher Education Funding Council for England (HEFCE) and currently chair of the Russell Group.